Augmented iconicity — Visualizing and analyzing gestures with motion-capture technology

 Christian WOLF is associate professor (Maitre de Conférences, HDR) at INSA de Lyon and LIRIS UMR 5205, a CNRS laboratory, since 2005.
+Since 2017 he is on leave with INRIA (Chroma work group) and CITI.
 He is interested in computer vision and machine learning, deep learning, especially in the visual analysis of complex scenes in motion: gesture and activity recognition and pose estimation.
 In his work he puts an emphasis on models of complex interactions, on structured models, graphical models and on deep learning.
 He received his MSc in computer science from Vienna University of Technology (TU Wien) in 2000, and a PhD in computer science from INSA de Lyon, France, in 2003.
 In 2012 he obtained the habilitation diploma, also from INSA de Lyon.

 Learning human motion: gestures, activities, pose, identity